Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiences, not traits

-When I say "experience", this states what they were: subjective experiences that came and passed.
-I do not confuse them with "insights into the truth", or other wild claims to have seen the world "as it really is".
-One is not necessarily god when one imagines to be.
-They were states, not traits.
+When I say "experiences", I mean what they were: subjective experiences that came and went.
+I do not confuse them with "insights into truth" or other wild claims to have seen the world "as it really is".
+One is not necessarily God when one imagines oneself to be.
+They were states.
+They were not traits

 Set and Setting

-I was aged 61 at the time of my first experience; I was one year before retirement.
-The experiences took place over a time of four years, from 2016 to 2019, and they distributed over four 3-day events, one event per year.
+I was 61 at the time of my first experience; I was one year away from retirement.
+The experiences took place over a period of four years, from 2016 to 2019, and were spread over four 3-day events, one event per year.

-This corresponds to 12 Ayahuasca ceremonies of ca. 8 hours each.
-This, all in all, I have 96 hours of an altered state with this entheogen.
-That is comparatively litte: there are people who have hundreds of ceremonies, for example Dennis McKenna, or Benny Shannon.
+This corresponds to 12 ayahuasca ceremonies of about 8 hours each.
+All in all, I have 96 hours of altered state with this entheogen.
+This is comparatively little: there are people who have hundreds of ceremonies, for example Dennis McKenna or Benny Shannon.

-They all happened, legal at the time, in a large repurposed barn in the Netherlands, in groups of 30-70 people.
-I never visited the South American jungle.
-This way, I may have missed out on the jungle-typical snake- and jaguar-visualisations.
-Instead, I heard a cock crawing very mystically, as if he was announcing a very important global message :-) But I missed out on nothing else.
+They all took place, legally at the time, in a large converted barn in the Netherlands, in groups of 30-70 people.
+I never went to the South American jungle.
+So I might have missed the typical jungle visualisations of snakes and jaguars.
+Instead, I heard a rooster crawling very mystically, as if it were announcing a very important global message :-) But I missed nothing else.

-The ceremonies were guided by an experienced Brazilian, with a helper team of 6-10 people.
-He died from Covid in 2021 (showing that Ayahuasca is not a safe protection).
+An experienced Brazilian, with a team of 6-10 helpers, led the ceremonies.
+He died of covid in 2021 (showing that ayahuasca is not a safe protection).

 What is an Ayahuasca experience

-An experience with the psychedelic / entheogen Ayahuasca isn´t like an everyday experience.
-All experiences with Ayahuasca play in an expanded inner space that has a completely different feeling-tone to ordinary experience.
+Experiencing ayahuasca is not like experiencing any other psychedelic/entheogen.
+All experiences with ayahuasca take place in an expanded inner space that has a completely different tone of feeling to that of an ordinary experience.

 It is a miraculous world of unknown emotions, thoughts, perceptions, visions, sensations, love, insights, encounters, reversals, surprises, bliss, sadness, terror, extreme sensory sensitivity, schizophrenia, and deep sexuality, and timelessness.
 An Ayahuasca experience is always suffused with numinosity, mysteriousness, eternity, sacredness and unfathomable significance/ salience of every experienced second.
 At the same time, it appears more real than everyday reality, it seems to be a revelation of the true reality that had been hidden so far.